cnio-bu/website/content/en/_index.md

   image: "images/logo/logo-rect.png"
   heading: "Welcome to the website of the CNIO Bioinformatics Unit"
   description: >
-    Our group covers two roles: we provide support to internal and external researchers, and we do research on bioinformatics.
-Our research activity is focused on the development of novel computational techniques for the integration of cancer genomic data with clinical and pathological features.
-Our final goal is to translate this knowledge from cancer genome-scale studies to effective cancer patient’s treatment.
+    Our group covers two roles: we do research on bioinformatics and we provide support to internal and external researchers.
+Our research activity is focused on the development of novel computational techniques for the integration of cancer genomics data with clinical and pathological features.
+Our goal is to translate this knowledge from cancer genome-scale studies to the effective treatment of cancer patients.
 work:
   enabled: false
   label: "Our Portfolio"